 One to avoid

-Too expensive on a lease, not great elsewhere
+Too expensive to lease, not great elsewhere

 Then there are the leasing rates for the Tivoli and it seals its fate.
 For a car that boasts such a low-price tag, the monthly payments are simply atrocious.
 This is a car that undercuts everything else on this list on price, but the monthly instalments to lease one are so unattractive that this alone would be enough to stick it on our avoid list.
 If you really want one, cash is king here.